This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Check out my long weekend guide to The Hague to find out about all the other great things to do in The Hague, not just those related to the city of peace and justice.

 Getting to The Hague

-The Hague can be quickly reached by train from Amsterdam airport in around 30-minute by car or train and is well connected to most cities in The Netherland by train.
+The Hague can be quickly reached by train from Amsterdam airport in around 30 minutes by car or train and is well connected to most cities in The Netherlands by train.
 Rotterdam-The Hague shared airport is even closed, although cheap flight options are more restrictive.

 Where to stay in The Hague